gychant/AMR-CSLogic/INSTALLATION.md

 $ brew install graphviz
 $ pip install pygraphviz
 ```
+Note that the scripts/install.sh downloads some NLTK corpora like punkt, verbnet, and propbank.
+If you already have some existing corpora under ~/nltk-data, please do backup accordingly.

 You can know how to install pygraphviz on other environments with
 [the document](https://pygraphviz.github.io/documentation/stable/install.html).